 Why does this matter?
 President Hamid Karzai must sign a bilateral security agreement with the United States.
 The Afghan government may not have the firepower to stand without a deal in the short term.
 Also, the United States and other NATO countries need to stay engaged on security issues after 2014.
 Afghan forces have a fighting chance, but they need significant help—helicopters, logistics, and many other kinds of assistance—to keep the insurgents at bay.

-Seth G. Jones, Associate Director, International Security and Defense Policy Center, RAND Corporation
+Seth G. Jones, Director, International Security and Defense Policy Center, RAND Corporation

 Presidential Candidates Need Multiethnic Consensus